-Returning students are eligible to apply for Departmental Scholarships which are awarded upon the recommendation of Bethel professors and staff.
-The application process for the Departmental Scholarships is only available between January 1 and February 10.
+Returning students are eligible to apply for Departmental Scholarships, which are awarded upon the recommendation of Bethel professors and staff.
+The application process for Departmental Scholarships is only available between December 1 and February 10.

 Don't forget to research private or community-based scholarships.

 We start mailing out financial aid awards in March for the coming fall.
 You should receive your award within 2-3 weeks of submitting all required application materials.
 You can also view your financial aid award online.

 Types of Aid